 The Quello Center seeks to stimulate and inform debate on the economic and social implications of media, communication and information innovations of our digital age.
-It pursues research that questions taken-for-granted assumptions, and seeks to collaborate with other centers of excellence in research on the social and economic implications of communication, media, and information technologies of our digital age and the policy and management issues raised by these developments.
+It conducts research that questions taken-for-granted assumptions, and collaborates with other centers of excellence in research on Internet studies, new media, and the social and economic implications of communication, media, and information technologies of our digital age as well as the policy and management issues raised by these developments.

-Quello Center: The James H. and Mary B. Quello Center for Telecommunication Management and Law
+Quello Center: Established as The James H. and Mary B. Quello Center for Telecommunication Management and Law

 The Quello Center was launched in 1998, as The James H. and Mary B. Quello Center for Telecommunication Management and Law, but is increasingly known and referred to as the James and Mary Quello Center or simply the Quello Center.
 It was established as a multi-disciplinary center within the Department of Media and Information at Michigan State University, but its faculty work in collaboration with faculty from across the College of Communication Arts and Sciences, the broader University, and associates worldwide.

-The scope of the center has broadened with the rise of the Internet and digital media, but its mission has continued to focus on research that will improve understanding of the choices and options affected by change in communication technologies, industries, and consumer choices.
-The Quello Center pursues these goals through a variety of activities, including: the conduct of rigorous interdisciplinary research; an interest in technology, policy and practice at multiple levels from local and state to national and global arenas; providing opportunities, such as symposia and conferences, to facilitate dialogue among policy makers, scholars, industry executives, and consumer interest groups; participation in other events and proceedings that evaluate important communication policy developments; and providing expertise and independent research to public and nonprofit institutions.
+The scope of the center has changed with the increasing centrality of the Internet and digital media, but its mission has continued to focus on research that will improve understanding of the choices and options affected by innovation in communication technologies, industries, and consumer choices.
+The Quello Center pursues these goals through a variety of activities, including: the conduct of rigorous interdisciplinary research; an interest in technology, policy and practice at multiple levels from individual citizen/consumer to local and state to national and global arenas; providing opportunities, such as symposia and conferences, to facilitate dialogue among policy makers, scholars, industry executives, and consumer interest groups; participation in events and proceedings that evaluate important communication policy developments; and providing expertise and independent research to public and nonprofit institutions as well as the communication and Internet industry.

 Bill Dutton was appointed as the Director of the Quello Center and Quello Professor of Media and Information Policy in August 2014.
 Bill is advised by the center’s associate directors and faculty, as well as by an outstanding advisory board that draws from industry, government, and academia.